Skip to main content

 03What is the difference between AOV and revenue per visitor?

-AOV is revenue per ORDER (revenue Γ· orders); revenue per visitor (RPV) is revenue per SESSION (revenue Γ· sessions).
-They are linked: RPV = AOV Γ— conversion rate.
-AOV tells you how big each basket is; RPV tells you how much each visit is worth, blending basket size and conversion.
-RPV is the better number to optimise because it catches the trap where raising prices lifts AOV but drops conversion, leaving you worse off overall.
+AOV is revenue per order; RPV is revenue per session.
+They link: RPV = AOV × conversion rate.
+AOV shows basket size; RPV shows what each visit is worth.
+RPV is the better number to optimise — it catches the trap where a price hike lifts AOV but tanks conversion, leaving you worse off.

 04How do I set a free-shipping threshold based on my AOV?

-Set your free-shipping minimum 15–30% above your current AOV.
-On a $50 AOV that is roughly $57.50 to $65, with about $62.50 a balanced starting point.
-This range is high enough that some shoppers add an extra item to qualify, but low enough that the goal still feels reachable.
-Set it too low and you give away shipping on orders that would have happened anyway; set it too high and carts get abandoned.
-This calculator computes the whole band from your AOV.
+Set the minimum 15–30% above your current AOV.
+On a 50 AOV that is 57.50–65, with 62.50 a balanced start.
+High enough that shoppers add an item to qualify; low enough the goal feels reachable.
+Set it too low and you give away margin; too high and carts get abandoned.

 05How can I increase my average order value?